mscastillo/FSE/README.md

 ![2D and 3D tSNE plots](https://github.com/mscastillo/FSE/blob/master/Examples/tSNE.jpg)

 Finally, the script will output a set of *[csv](https://github.com/mscastillo/FSE/blob/master/Examples)* files with (*i*) the PCA, (*ii*) the 2D-tSNE and (*iii*) the 3D-tSNE coordinates.
 Before plooting the 3D analysis, users may interact with the 2D plot to manually pick a subset of samples.
-After choosing the super-cells (by doing click or draging) an additional *txt* file with the selected samples ID will be generated.
+After choosing the super-subset (by doing click or draging) an additional *txt* file with the selected samples ID will be generated.

 # `BDT_analysis` [:octocat:](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis)